-The Latest at CES: Spy on your fridge to restock
+The Latest at CES: HTC's Netflix for virtual reality

 Gap's DressingRoom app uses avatars to help people understand how products will fit.
 People can then buy what fits online.

 Gap calls this augmented reality, a technology that involves overlaying virtual images—such as clothing—on top of a real-life image.
-But in this case, the choices appear limited to five pre-determined body types, rather than the actual photo of the potential buyer.
+But in this case, the choices are limited to five pre-determined body types, rather than the actual photo of the potential buyer.
+The AR part is just the ability to physically walk around the avatar to see how clothing looks from various directions.

-The app will come out this month, but will work only with a phone sporting Google's Tango augmented-reality technology—namely Lenovo's Phab2 Pro Android phone.
-The clothing chain, which also operates Banana Republic and Old Navy stores, is unveiling the app Wednesday at the CES gadget show in Las Vegas.
+The app will come out this month, but will work only with phones sporting Google's Tango augmented-reality technology—namely Lenovo's Phab2 Pro and Asus' just-announced ZenFone AR.
+The clothing chain, which also operates Banana Republic and Old Navy stores, unveiled the app Wednesday at the CES gadget show in Las Vegas.

 Wayfair, Home Depot and other retailers have been embracing virtual reality and augmented reality to help shoppers figure out ways to decorate homes.
 But clothing retailers have been slow to embrace the technology.
 The question is whether it will be something more than just a gimmick.